Passwordless authentication options for Azure Active Directory

 While there are many keys that are FIDO2 certified by the FIDO Alliance, Microsoft requires some optional extensions of the FIDO2 Client-to-Authenticator Protocol (CTAP) specification to be implemented by the vendor to ensure maximum security and the best experience.

-A security key MUST implement the following features and extensions from the FIDO2 CTAP protocol to be Microsoft-compatible:
+A security key must implement the following features and extensions from the FIDO2 CTAP protocol to be Microsoft-compatible.
+Authenticator vendor must implement both FIDO_2_0 and FIDO_2_1 version of the spec.
+For more information, see the Client to Authenticator Protocol.

 |#||Feature / Extension trust||Why is this feature or extension required?|